DiFaReli++: Diffusion Face Relighting with Consistent Cast Shadows: Abstract

 \section{Abstract}

-We present a novel approach to single-view face relighting in the wild.
-Handling non-diffuse effects, such as global illumination or cast shadows, has long been a challenge in face relighting.
-Prior work often assumes Lambertian surfaces, simplified lighting models or involves estimating 3D shape, albedo, or a shadow map.
-This estimation, however, is error-prone and requires many training examples with lighting ground truth to generalize well.
-Our work bypasses the need for accurate estimation of intrinsic components and can be trained solely on 2D images without any light stage data, multi-view images, or lighting ground truth.
+We introduce a novel approach to single-view face relighting in the wild, addressing challenges such as global illumination and cast shadows.
+A common scheme in recent methods involves intrinsically decomposing an input image into 3D shape, albedo, and lighting, then recomposing it with the target lighting.
+However, estimating these components is error-prone and requires many training examples with ground-truth lighting to generalize well.
+Our work bypasses the need for accurate intrinsic estimation and can be trained solely on 2D images without any light stage data, relit pairs, multi-view images, or lighting ground truth.
 Our key idea is to leverage a conditional diffusion implicit model (DDIM) for decoding a disentangled light encoding along with other encodings related to 3D shape and facial identity inferred from off-the-shelf estimators.
-We also propose a novel conditioning technique that eases the modeling of the complex interaction between light and geometry by using a rendered shading reference to spatially modulate the DDIM.
-We achieve state-of-the-art performance on standard benchmark Multi-PIE and can photorealistically relight in-the-wild images.
-Please visit our page: \textit{\url{https://diffusion-face-relighting.github.io}}
+We propose a novel conditioning technique that simplifies modeling the complex interaction between light and geometry.
+It uses a rendered shading reference along with a shadow map, inferred using a simple and effective technique, to spatially modulate the DDIM.
+Moreover, we propose a single-shot relighting framework that requires just one network pass, given pre-processed data, and even outperforms the teacher model across all metrics.
+Our method realistically relights in-the-wild images with temporally consistent cast shadows under varying lighting conditions.
+We achieve state-of-the-art performance on the standard benchmark Multi-PIE and rank highest in user studies.
+Please visit our page: \textit{ \url{https://diffusion-face-relighting-pp.github.io}}